lakshika-padmamali/NLP_Assignment_2/README.md

 # Overview

 This project implements a custom LSTM-based text generation model.
 Users can provide a starting prompt, and the trained model generates text interactively through a Streamlit app.
+The streamlit app is available in https://nlpassignment2-bfld22dt85tflf8sqsvtfq.streamlit.app/

 # Files in the Repository